-• Rhode Island law provides a right to appeal from a final judgment.
+- Rhode Island law provides a right to appeal from a final judgment.
 Following a conviction in a criminal trial, the sentence is the final judgment.
 "Because the case was filed, pursuant to § 12-10-12, no sentence has been imposed and therefore no final judgment has entered."
-Id.

-• Defendant may only appeal if she fails to maintain the conditions of her filing, is brought before the court, and receives a sentence under the original charge.
+Id. - Defendant may only appeal if she fails to maintain the conditions of her filing, is brought before the court, and receives a sentence under the original charge. - Note this holding does not apply to the appeal of a filing in District Court.
+Such appeals automatically transfer the case to Superior Court for pre-trial.